Stand out - Get ahead

 1. Get an interviewer, not a moderator.

-A moderator is perfect for a panel discussion or for a debate, but we need an interviewer for a fireside chat.
+A moderator is perfect for a panel discussion or a debate, but we need an interviewer for a fireside chat.
 Look for someone that can stick to a series of predetermined questions, but who knows when to dive deeper into something your guest has said or indeed not said.

-Think of a great talk show host and how they can draw fascinating tidbits, stories and lessons from people all thanks to the questions they do and don’t ask.
+Think of a great talk show host and how they can draw fascinating tidbits, stories, and lessons from people all thanks to the questions they do and don’t ask.
 This is precisely what you need; someone capable of directing the conversation while keeping it flowing.

 2. Get an interesting and open guest

-Searching for a speaker that can teach your employees, your executives or yourself something new is a great starting point.
+Searching for a speaker that can teach your employees, your executives, or yourself something new is a great starting point.
 Finding out if they’re an engaging and talkative person should be the second step in choosing a speaker.
 The two chatters will be one of the main factors that will make this event a success.

-3. Make the meeting remote friendly
+3. Make the meeting remote-friendly

-We are rapidly moving towards a world where the online and the face-to-face meetings are no longer separate entities.
+We are rapidly moving towards a world where online and face-to-face meetings are no longer separate entities.
 The hybrid environment that we will all become more and more accustomed to will require us to adapt.
 If we haven’t already.

-First of all, ensure that people can join remotely and that they will enjoy a similar experience to those attending in-person.
-Video conferencing tools, sound and cameras can be used to bring these fireside chats directly into people’s homes.
+First of all, ensure that people can join remotely and that they will enjoy a similar experience to those attending in person.
+Video conferencing tools, sound, and cameras can be used to bring these fireside chats directly into people’s homes.
 If FDR could bring himself into people’s living rooms over the radio with his addresses then you can do the same with our modern technology.

 4. Make it interactive